-The UIC Black Lung Center of Excellent provides the highest level of medical expertise in medical surveillance, screening, diagnosis, treatment, rehabilitation, and medical-legal services to providers, clinics, advocacy organizations, and government agencies whose main goal is to care for coal miners.
+The UIC Black Lung Center of Excellence provides the highest level of medical expertise in medical surveillance, screening, diagnosis, treatment, rehabilitation, and medical-legal services to providers, clinics, advocacy organizations, and government agencies whose main goal is to care for coal miners.

 Miners are at risk for increased morbidity and mortality due to undiagnosed, under-treated respiratory disease.
 Our program is designed to build capacity among assist health care professionals who need the most up-to-date information on the changing patterns and severity of Coal Mine Dust Lung Disease (CMDLD).
 This program covers 6 important components:

 - Outreach and education to health care providers and clinic staff

 - Training through distance based learning, video conferencing, or in person

 - Assistance in creating, building, and reinforcing clinic infrastructure and organizational capacity

 - Providing expert consultation in difficult clinical situations, or difficult medical, legal or scientific questions

 - Collaboration to develop new programs and new clinical and educational materials

 - Providing technical assistance to Black Lung grantees or HRSA and other government agencies.

 Black Lung Clinic